apache/incubator-weex-site/source/bug-report-guidelines.md

 # Bug Report Guidelines

 This document describes how to write a good Weex bug report.
-Good bug reports help developers decide an appropriate priority and severity for a bug, and increase the chance that a bug will be fixed quickly.
-The more specific information you can provide, the better.
+Good bug reports help developers classify the priority and severity of a bug properly, which helps the bug get fixed as soon as possible.
+The more specific information you provide, the better your bug gets understood.

 ## Bug Report General Principles

-- Avoid duplicates: Search before you file!
+- Avoid duplicates: Search before you file a new one!
-- Always test the latest available version.
+- Always test the latest available version before submitting a bug.
 - One bug per report.
 - State useful facts, not opinions or complaints.